jlevy/og-equity-compensation/README.md

 and the [technology industry](https://www.eeoc.gov/eeoc/statistics/reports/hightech/).
 [Gender bias](https://www.newyorker.com/science/maria-konnikova/lean-out-the-dangers-for-women-who-negotiate)
 in negotiation is also an issue, making many women feel uncomfortable negotiating.

 More effort is needed to end biases and close the wage gap but candidates should know their worth and understand that they can negotiate to get better offers.

-- 🚧 Not sure what “roughly equal treatment” is meant to evoke.
-  These would be the sections of this Guide to speak to the varied experiences of people who are explicitly expected not to negotiate, and how to deal with that, or point people struggling with the rough side of “treatment” to further resources.
-  People are taken advantage of, and the knowledge this Guide offers is meant, really, to empower.
-This is a wonderful, wonderful thing;
-  why not be explicit about it?
-  (Granted this may happen down the road.)
+### General expectations

-- Many companies will give some flexibility during negotiations, letting you indicate whether you prefer
+- Many companies will give some flexibility during [negotiations](#negotiation-tips), letting you indicate whether you prefer
   [higher salary](https://hired.com/blog/candidates/salary-vs-equity-how-decide-whats-right/) or
   [higher equity](https://www.investopedia.com/articles/personal-finance/041515/equity-vs-salary-what-you-need-know.asp).
 - Candidates with